confluentinc/ksql/docs-md/tutorials/materialized.md

 We have our first materialized view in place.
 Let's create one more.

 It's useful to have an idea of the lifetime behavior of each caller.
-Rather than issuing a query over all the data every time we have a question about a caller, a materialized view makes it easy to incrementally update the answer as new information arrives over time.
-In this materialized view, we count the total number of times each person has called.
-We also compute the total number of minutes we've spent on the phone with this person.
-Run the following:
+Rather than issuing a query over all the data every time there is a question about a caller, a materialized view makes it easy to update the answer incrementally as new information arrives over time.
+The following materialized view counts the total number of times each person has called and computes the total number of minutes spent on the phone with this person.

 ```sql
 CREATE TABLE lifetime_view AS